 - On May 27, 2020, the Japanese Diet enacted Act No. 34 of 2020, or the Bill for the Amendment of the National Strategic Special Zones Law.
 Also known as the Super City Bill, it amends a 2013 bill on strategic special zones by making significant changes to regulatory measures.
 The bill aims to develop smart cities that utilize artificial intelligence, big data and other cutting-edge technologies to address social policy challenges including a rapidly aging population.

-- On April 27, 2021, the Trade Ministers of Australia, India, and Japan launched the Supply Chain Resilience Initiative (SCRI) to share best practices on supply chain resilience and hold “investment promotion events and buyer-seller matching events to provide opportunities for stakeholders to explore the possibility of diversification of their supply chains.”
-The Ministers agreed to “convene at least once a year to provide guidance to the implementation of the SCRI as well as to consult on how to develop the Initiative.”
+- On March 15, 2022, the Trade Ministers of Australia, India, and Japan held the second meeting of the Supply Chain Resilience Initiative (SCRI).
+The ministers resolved to identify key sectors for future trilateral cooperation and to develop supply chain principles for the region.
+The SCRI was launched on April 27, 2021, to share best practices on supply chain resilience and hold “investment promotion events and buyer-seller matching events to provide opportunities for stakeholders to explore the possibility of diversification of their supply chains.”
+The Ministers agreed to hold SCRI meetings once per year, with one country acting as chair each year in the order of Japan, Australia, and India.

 - On June 18, 2021, the Cabinet Office formulated “The Startup City Acceleration Project 2021” and appointed the Kyoto-Osaka-Kobe Bay area as its global hub city.
 The project’s aim is to accelerate the global development of startups in the region by having “prefectures and cities join forces to attract outstanding international companies” in fields such as smart cities and healthcare.